junxit/us-congress-bills-116/metadata.md

 - 2019-09-26 — Committee on Foreign Relations.
 Reported by Senator Risch with an amendment in the nature of a substitute.
 Without written report.
 - 2019-09-26 — Committee on Foreign Relations.
 Reported by Senator Risch with an amendment in the nature of a substitute.
 Without written report.
 - 2019-09-26 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 237.
+- 2019-10-29 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6254-6255)
+- 2019-10-29 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6254-6255)